 Key Employment Stats:

-- GDP of Toledo MSA is nearly $35 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 14% since 2009.
+- GDP of Toledo MSA is nearly $35 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 14% over the past 10 years.

 - Target industry clusters in Toledo and Lucas County include plastics and automotive components, engineering services, logistics and warehousing, biomedical and advanced manufacturing.